promaprogga/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-There is application of K-means Clustering, Logistic Regression, A star, KNN and
+There is application of K-means Clustering, Logistic Regression, A star, KNN and Hill Climbing Search!